truecharts/website/docs/manual/FAQ.md

 ## Do we support other proxies and Load Balancers in front of Traefik?

 Not supported for standard support channels.
-This includes cloudflare proxy.
+This includes Cloudflare proxy.

 ## What is the meaning of Advanced/Expert Checkboxes (Networking, Storage, etc)?